Eppo-exp/eppo-docs/docs/administration/slack-notifications.md

 ### A primary or guardrail metric reached statistical significance on this experiment

 - When a primary metric or a guardrail metric on an experiment reaches statistical significance for **Sequential experiments ONLY**

+## Feature Flag Notification Triggers

+### A Feature Flag is enabled or disabled in production environment

+- When a user enables or disables a feature flag in the Production environment only

+### A new allocation is added, edited, or deleted to a flag in production environment

+- When a user adds, edit, or deletes an allocation of a flag in the Production environment only
+- When a user adds a value to the default allocation of a flag in the Production environment only

 ---